NITHIN-N-PATEL/SafeStride-AI/README.md

 Deliver clear voice alerts for detected objects

 **Achievable**
-Use lightweight models such as YOLO and MobileNet to ensure real-time performance on mobile devices without requiring high-end hardware.
+Use lightweight models such as YOLO to ensure real-time performance on mobile devices without requiring high-end hardware.

 **Relevant**
 Addresses real-world navigation challenges faced by visually impaired individuals, improving safety, accessibility, and independence.